Complex Bounded Operators in Isabelle/HOL: Complex Bounded Operators

 (Here ends the material with direct analogue in the theory \isathy[HOL-Analysis]{Bounded_Linear_Function} for real bounded operators.)

 In the remainder of this theory, we state many results relative to the type \isatyp{'a ⇒⇩C⇩L 'b}.
 It would be possible to state them also using the predicate \isaconst{bounded_clinear} but the theorems would become unwieldy.
 In the cases where theorems about functions satisfying \isaconst{bounded_clinear} are needed instead, one has to derive them as corollaries of the theorems given here.
-(Either by using the morphism \isaconst{cblinfun_apply} and \isaconst{CBlinfun} directly, or by using Isabelle's ``transfer'' mechanism \cite{transfer}.)
+(Either by using the morphism \isaconst{cblinfun_apply} and \isaconst{CBlinfun} directly, or by using Isabelle's ``transfer'' mechanism \cite{transfer} for which we have included the relevant setup.)

 \paragraph{Miscellaneous.} The list of all results is too long to state here (and includes many minor but useful facts).
 Some important useful facts are that bounded operators $A,B$ are equal if $\psi\cinner A\psi=\psi\cinner B\psi$ for all $\psi$,\isalemmafn{cblinfun_cinner_eqI} that to bound the norm of an operator it is sufficient to bound $\norm{A\psi}$ on a dense set of $\psi$,\isalemmafn{norm_cblinfun_bound_dense} various lemmas about infinite sums of bounded operators, the summability of the Cauchy product of two sequences of vectors,\isalemmafn{Cauchy_cinner_product_infsum} and lemmas relating real and complex bounded operators which sometimes allows us to lift existing theorems about real operators to complex operators (via the morphism \isaconstidx{blinfun_of_cblinfun}).